Location: New York, New York, United States

 We are looking for creative experts who are interested in applying general machine learning and specifically deep learning techniques to many types of problems, but particularly those with large amounts of noisy data.
 Your job will be to develop effective techniques and infrastructure, from the initial idea to the running prototype and product.
 Similar to a research environment, you will write code, use the latest machine learning tools, run experiments, and generally develop techniques and processes to improve our understanding of how financial data influences the world around us.
 You will partner with teams across Two Sigma to implement your ideas into their products.
-As part of this team you’ll remain connected to the broader research community by partnering with internal and external collaborators and being visible externally.
+As part of this team you'll also remain connected to the broader research community by partnering with internal and external collaborators and participating in relevant conferences.

 Excellent programming skills in Python, C++, Tensorflow, PyTorch or similar languages

 Background in machine learning techniques with large amounts of noisy data, curiosity in applying it to financial problems

 Advanced degree in Computer Science, Engineering, or other STEM field